tf198/dormio/README.rst

            Doctrine12 |   2445 |   3552 |    655 |   1968 |   2196 |  13.36 |

 Obviously benchmarks are not real world, but they do throw out some interesting numbers...
-More info on benchmarks at https://github.com/tf198/php-orm-benchmark
+More info on the benchmarks at https://github.com/tf198/php-orm-benchmark

 Why Dormio?
 -----------